fj1/faux-redux/README.md

   * As the parent component, Provider needs to define get the `ChildContext()` function (which returns an object that is the data we want) and the static prop `childContextTypes` (that defines the type of the data we will be passing).

   * As the grandchild component, Greeting needs the static prop `contextTypes` to define the data type.
 Then, the data is available as `this.context.<data>`.
+Note that this code is eventually removed.

   * At this point, if we hardcoded the name 'Kirk' in the Provider's store.name, Greeting now shows the name Kirk in the UI. 🎉